What is the Centre for Public Scrutiny?

-The Centre for Public Scrutiny is a charity (charity number 1136243) and company limited by guarantee (company number 5133443), governed by a Board of Trustees and supported by an.
+The Centre for Public Scrutiny is a charity (charity number 1136243) and company limited by guarantee (company number 5133443), governed by a Board of Trustees and supported by an Advisory Board.
 Since becoming a charity in 2010, we have published Annual Trustees Reports on our work.

 Our Board of Trustees was set up when we became a charity in 2010.
 The Trustee Board powers and responsibilities are set out in our Memorandum and Articles of Association.
 In brief, our Trustee Board agrees strategic direction of the organisation and its financial sustainability by approving the business plan and annual budget.
 It meets quarterly where it monitors performance and financial information, as well as key policies.
 The Board is made up of nine members and meets four times a year.
-Currently there are six independent trustees and and three trustees from our founding members (the LGA, CIPFA and LGiU).
+Currently there are six independent trustees and three trustees from our founding members (the LGA, CIPFA and LGiU).
 The Board is chaired by Lord Bob Kerslake.